-The Canola Council of Canada agronomy team encourages canola growers to choose hybrids based on the opportunities and challenges in each particular field.
-This approach is seen as one way to improve productivity and profitability of the crop.
+Cultivar decisions based on the opportunities and challenges in each particular field can improve productivity and profitability of canola.
 Here are some scenarios describing how a farm might benefit from adopting this strategy:

 To try clubroot-resistant genetics.
 This is a good strategy for most of the Prairies now that clubroot is fairly widespread.
+Farms in orange or red parts of these maps should definitely grow clubroot-resistant canola.
 Fields that have used clubroot resistance at least twice may be good candidates for a new source of resistance.
-See the “Manage Clubroot” section of Canola Encyclopedia for more on hybrid choices.
+The Canola Encyclopedia has a list of CR canola cultivars.

 To take some pressure off the sclerotinia spray decision.
 Hybrids with tolerance to sclerotinia stem rot will provide some peace of mind in those situations where the decision to spray is not so easy.

 To address an increase in blackleg disease in a field.
 In that situation, growers will be able to choose a variety with a different major gene for blackleg resistance.
 A stubble test to identify the most common blackleg race in a field will allow rotation of major gene resistant germplasm using information available from many of the seed suppliers.
 Change up the quantitative resistance deployed in the field if using hybrids where major genes are not identified.
 Read the Management section here.

 To provide some harvest choices.
 Cultivars with improved straight cut features or pod shatter tolerance are better suited to late swathing and straight combining, which could provide a little more flexibility on harvest timing and method.